-The VMware Workstation Pro supports TPM version 2.0, you can enable trusted platform module on your virtual machine.
-In this post I will show you how to encrypt a virtual machine and enable TPM on it.
+The VMware Workstation Pro supports TPM version 2.0, you can enable trusted platform module on virtual machine.
+In this post, I will show you how to encrypt a virtual machine and enable TPM on VM.

 TPM technology provides hardware-based, security-related functions.
 A TPM cryptoprocessor carries out cryptographic operations.

 Windows 11 requires TPM 2.0 to be enabled before you install it on a VM.
 This guide should help you to enable trusted platform module on Virtual Machine and install Windows 11.

 In Windows 10, BitLocker is an encryption feature available in both Professional and Enterprise editions.
 However, it requires a Trusted Platform Module (TPM) on the system.

 If you don’t have TPM, you can still enable BitLocker encryption.
 To enable BitLocker encryption on Windows 10 without TPM, read this post.